-Retail turnover, including Clicks, The Body Shop, GNC, Claire’s and Musica, increased by 9.7%.
-Retail selling price inflation has remained low during the year at only 1.5%, up 10 basis points on the previous year.
-Comparable stores sales grew by 6.4%.
+Retail turnover, including Clicks, The Body Shop, GNC, Claire’s and Musica, increased by 7.3%.
+Retail selling price inflation remained low, averaging 2.2%.
+Comparable stores sales grew by 3.4%.

-Within the retail division, health and beauty sales increased by 10.5% reflecting the resilience of the core Clicks brand in the current constrained trading environment.
+Within the retail division, health and beauty sales increased by 8.4%, reflecting the resilience of the core Clicks brand in the extremely challenging trading environment.

-Growth in retail trading space accounted for 3.3% of the turnover growth with the net opening of 42 health and beauty stores and 35 pharmacies.
+Growth in trading space accounted for 3.9% of the retail turnover growth, with the net opening of 39 Clicks stores and 40 pharmacies.

 Summary statement of comprehensive income

 > > > > Please scroll right to view full table